← Browse by Condition

 What trial phases are available for low back pain?

-low back pain research spans Phase 2 (1 trial).
+low back pain research spans multiple clinical trial phases.
 Phase 1 studies evaluate safety and dosing in small groups, Phase 2 studies assess preliminary efficacy in 100–300 participants, and Phase 3 trials compare the new treatment against the standard of care in 300–3,000+ patients.
 Phase 4 post-approval studies monitor long-term outcomes in real-world populations.

 How do I find out if I qualify for a low back pain clinical trial?